MartinRGB/RaspberryPi-CM4-eGPU-Guide/README.md

 ## Install Mesa from Coreforge's fork（Current in testing)

-This part I used Coreforge's `rpi-5.15.y-radeon` branch for kernel patch and `2023-05-03-raspios-bullseye-arm64` for basic system
+This part I used Coreforge's `rpi-5.15.y-radeon` branch for kernel patch and `2023-05-03-raspios-bullseye-arm64` for basic system.

 Relevant discussion references：